-Thankfully, making sour cream at home is easy.
-To make sour cream you will need cream and a starter culture.
-While making sour cream takes only a few minutes of prep time, allow up to 24 hours for the sour cream to culture and cool prior to serving.
+Making sour cream at home is easy, you will need only cream and a starter culture.
+While making sour cream takes only a few minutes of prep time, allow a full 24 hours for the sour cream to culture and cool prior to serving.

 Choosing a Cream

-- Whipping cream will yield the thickest sour cream.
+- Heavy cream or whipping cream will yield the thickest sour cream.

-- Half-and-half can be used but the sour cream will have a thinner consistency than if whipping cream is used.
-Dry milk powder can be added to improve the consistency if desired.
+- Half-and-half can be used, but the sour cream will have a thinner consistency.
+Dry milk powder can be added to improve the consistency, if desired.

 - Raw cream can be used but will yield a thinner consistency than if pasteurized whipping cream is used.

-- Avoid ultra-pasteurized (i.e., ultra-high temperature, UHT) cream as it tends to yield inconsistent results when used for making cultured foods.
+- Avoid ultra-pasteurized (UP) or ultra-high temperature (UHT) cream, as it yields inconsistent results when used for culturing.